kurtosis-tech/kurtosis/README.md

 ----
 ## What is Kurtosis?
-[Kurtosis](https://www.kurtosis.com) is a composable build system for reproducible test environments, enabling developers to easily define dynamic service dependencies, programmatically inject data, and re-use environment definitions for multi-container tests.
+[Kurtosis](https://www.kurtosis.com) is a composable build system for multi-container test environments.
+Kurtosis makes it easier for developers to set up test environments that require dynamic setup logic (e.g. passing IPs or runtime-generated data between services) or programmatic data seeding.

+## Why Kurtosis?

+Developers usually set up these types of dynamic environments with a free-form scripting language like bash or Python, interacting with the Docker CLI or Docker Compose.
+Kurtosis is designed to make these setups easier to maintain and reuse across different test scenarios.

+In Kurtosis, test environments have these properties:
+- Environment-level portability: the entire test environment always runs the same way, regardless of the host machine
+- Composability: environments can be composed and connected together without needing to know the inner details of each setup
+- Parameterizability: environments can be parameterized, so that they're easy to modify for use across different test scenarios

+## Architecture

 #### Kurtosis has a definition language with:
-- An instruction set of useful primitives for setting up and manipulating environment
+- An instruction set of useful primitives for setting up and manipulating environments
 - A scriptable Python-like SDK in Starlark, a build language used by Google’s Bazel
 - A package management system for shareability and composability